Skip to main content

 Note

-When a layer type such as background, fill, line, circle, hillshade or heatmap is added to the top slot in the Standard Style, it will be positioned below all labels.
+When a layer type such as background, fill, line, circle, hillshade or heatmap is added to the top slot in the Standard or Standard Satellite Style, it will be positioned below all labels.
 This behavior is due to the design of the top slot in the Standard Style, which is primarily intended for use with symbol layers.

-Like with the classic Mapbox styles, you can still use the layer position in StyleManager/addLayer(_:layerPosition:) method when importing the Standard Style.
+Like with the classic Mapbox styles, you can still use the layer position in StyleManager/addLayer(_:layerPosition:) method when importing the Standard or Standard Satellite Style.
 Note that this method is only applicable to custom layers you have added yourself.
 If you add two layers to the same slot with a specified layer position the latter will define the order of the layers in that slot.

 Standard is aware of the map lighting configuration using the measure-light expression, which returns you an aggregated value of your light settings.
 This returns a value which ranges from 0 (darkest) to 1 (brightest).
 In darker lights, you make the individual layers light up by using the new *-emissive-stength expressions, which allow you to add emissive light to different layer types and for example keep texts legible in all light settings.
 If your custom layers seem too dark, try adjusting the emissive strength of these layers.
 Read more about light-driven styling in Mapbox Standard in our documentation.